Print PDF Version

 4.5.1 Prior to commencing work ensure a suitable risk assessment and method statement is in place for the work planned, and the controls detailed implemented.

-4.5.2 Be a Nominated Person, Contractor or Authorised Person (Electrical) who is working on or testing equipment in accordance with Table LV3 see appendix A and B, or has accepted a Permit to Work, Sanction to Test, Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction, a Standing Instruction or Authority for Access from the Authorised Person (Electrical).
+4.5.2 Be an Electrical Nominated Person, Contractor or Electrical Authorised Person who is working on or testing equipment in accordance with Table LV3 see appendix A and B, or has accepted a Permit to Work, Sanction to Test, Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction, a Standing Instruction or Authority for Access from the Electrical Authorised Person.

 4.5.4 Having accepted a Permit or Sanction, undertake / supervise only the specified work or test.
 Upon completion of this work or test, the Person in Charge then signs off the Clearance section of a Permit or Sanction.